 The government remains committed to attracting FDI, expanding trade with South America, Africa, and Asia, and focusing on niche sectors of the economy such as tourism, renewable energy, high quality industrial components, technology services, and value-added agricultural products.
-U.S. Census data indicates that Portuguese consumers bought approximately $1.1 billion dollars’ worth of U.S. goods and services in 2014, an increase of around 30% compared with 2013.
-During that same period, U.S. imports of Portuguese goods and services totaled over $3.2 billion, up from $2.83 billion in 2013.
-The top U.S. states exporting to Portugal were Portugal were Louisiana, Texas, Indiana, California, and New Jersey.
-Top U.S. exports included agricultural products, transportation equipment, chemicals, computer and electronic products.
+U.S. Census data indicates that Portuguese consumers bought approximately $939 million dollars’ worth of U.S. goods and services in 2015, a decrease of around 20% compared with 2014.
+During that same period, U.S. imports of Portuguese goods and services remained at a total of over $3.2 billion compared with 2014.
+The top U.S. states exporting to Portugal were Portugal were Louisiana, Indiana, Texas, California, and New Jersey.
+Top U.S. exports included aircraft parts, heavy machinery parts, agricultural products and oil products.

-Although the United States ranked 6th among Portugal’s top export trading partners in 2014 (2nd among non-EU countries), Portugal ranks 78th among U.S. export markets.
-However, the total amount of U.S. goods sold into Portugal is undoubtedly higher than the statistics reflect, as census data does not account for U.S. products imported into other EU countries and subsequently transported into Portugal for sale.
+The United States is Portugal’s largest trading partner outside the European Union.
+The total amount of U.S. goods sold into Portugal is undoubtedly higher than the statistics reflect, as census data does not account for U.S. products imported into other EU countries and subsequently transported into Portugal for sale.
 It is common throughout the European Union for goods to be shipped to one EU location – often to take advantage of lower value added tax rates – and then to be distributed by ground transport to neighboring member state markets.

 The United States continues to work closely with Portugal to find ways to expand and deepen two-way trade and investment to better reflect historically strong political, geo- strategic, and security ties between the two countries.
 Portugal’s continued drive to modernize and diversify its economy will offer possibilities for growth in U.S. trade and investment over the medium and long-term.
 Demand for high-quality, price-competitive U.S. products in Portugal are strong, and privatization of several large government- owned companies will provide additional opportunities for investment.

-Portugal emerged from an extended economic crisis and successfully completed its European Union-IMF bailout program in 2014, registering moderate GDP growth of 0.9%.
-The unemployment rate is approximately 13.9%.
+Portugal emerged from an extended economic crisis and successfully completed its European Union-IMF bailout program in 2014, registering moderate growth for 2014 and 2015 and decreasing, but still high, unemployment.
 The expected real GDP growth is expected to increase 1.5% in 2015.
-However, the current situation in Greece and its impact in other peripheral euro zone countries such as Portugal, could impact projected growth.

 The structural reforms implemented since 2011 have created an economic and regulatory climate that is very favorable to foreign investment.
 Portugal’s economy is strongly tied to the European Union (EU).
+Corporate taxes and unit labor costs have decreased, while new investment incentives have been established.
+The government has also taken important steps toward improving the efficiency of its judicial system.
 EU member states are both Portugal’s biggest trading partners and its largest investors.